andr-ew/brds/README.md

 change "time" to duration, which feels more specific to both uses. so for a playing sequence, left would be faster, right would be slower.

+gate fwd
+- hold key to enable/disable gates for that track on a per-output basis
+- it really wouldn't be that bad of an idea to move this whole process to the alt menu
+  - maybe combine with the sync screen
+- idea: mix the whole thing up by turning this key as the alt key (instead of K1). just so happens that it's open on every alt screen currently
+  - I like this idea !

 ## implementation

 sequences